A generalized study of linear electromagnetic cascades in astrophysical sources: Inverse-Compton-dominated regime

 Fig.~\ref{fig:ic_cascade} shows the resulting cascade spectrum, both for leptons and radiation, as well as the timescales for energy loss and escape of the species.
 We explicitly highlight the different regimes of the pair cascade using different colors.
 For photons, the same colors indicate the energy ranges where injection is primarily driven by each respective regime.
 At very high energies, above $\varepsilon_{\gamma,\rm thr}$, there is the equal-reproduction regime (in orange).
 The differential luminosity $\varepsilon L_\varepsilon$ follows precisely the shape of $\Gamma_{\rm IC}^{-1}$ for leptons and $\Gamma_{\gamma \gamma}^{-1}$ for photons, as predicted by Eq.~\ref{eq:equal_reproduction_regime}.
-Below $\varepsilon_{\gamma,\rm thr}$, pairs enter the cooling-only regime (in purple) with their characteristic $n_e(\varepsilon_e)\propto \varepsilon_e^{-2}$ spectrum\footnote{The slight step observable in the pair spectrum is caused by the matching of different integration methods from the \texttt{AM3} software in different regimes of optical thickness}, whereas photons follow the analytical prediction $n_\gamma(\varepsilon_\gamma)\propto \varepsilon_\gamma^{-3/2}$.
+Below $\varepsilon_{\gamma,\rm thr}$, pairs enter the cooling-only regime (in purple) with their characteristic $n_e(\varepsilon_e)\propto \varepsilon_e^{-2}$ spectrum\footnote{The slight step observable in the pair spectrum is caused by the matching of different integration methods from the \texttt{AM$^3$} software in different regimes of optical thickness.
+A similar step discontinuity is found also in the original \texttt{AM$^3$} paper (see Fig.~2 of Ref.~\cite{Klinger:2023zzv}).
+Its effect is generally mildened on the photon spectrum, and does not affect our conclusions.}, whereas photons follow the analytical prediction $n_\gamma(\varepsilon_\gamma)\propto \varepsilon_\gamma^{-3/2}$.
 At low energies, below a critical energy $\varepsilon_{e,\rm esc}$ defined by the equality between escape and loss timescale, the IC process becomes slower than the escape of pairs from the interaction region; we identify this as an \textbf{escape-dominated} regime (in blue), causing a drop in the pair density.
 Since the typical energy at which a lepton with Lorentz factor $\gamma_e$ radiates photons is $\varepsilon_\gamma\simeq \varepsilon_t \gamma_{e}^2$, we have a similar lower cutoff in the photon spectrum at $\varepsilon_{\gamma, \rm esc}\simeq \varepsilon_t \gamma_{e,\rm esc}^2$, where $\gamma_{e, \rm esc}=\varepsilon_{e,\rm esc}/m_e$.